 To meet the needs of a large variety of different use cases, KPIs and contexts, configuration of library components allow users to tune specific attributes to their liking.
 This ability to configure all parts of the unikernel is first-class in Unikraft and enables developers to develop the best-in-class

-Configuration.
-Inspired by Linux's Kconfig system, this Unikraft uses this approach to quickly and easily allow users to pick and choose which libraries to include in the build process, as well as to configure options for each of them, where available.
-Like Kconfig, the menu keeps track of dependencies and automatically selects them where applicable.
+In Unikraft, this system is enabled by a custom port of Linux's KConfig system which allows users to quickly and easily pick and choose which libraries to include in the build process, as well as to configure options for each of them, where available.

-Build Tools.
 The core of Unikraft is a suite of tools which aid in the creation of the final unikernel image.
-Based on make, it takes care of compiling and linking all the relevant modules and of producing images for the different platforms selected via the configuration menu.
+Based on Go, GNU Make, C and KConfig, it takes care of compiling and linking all the relevant modules and of producing images for the different platforms selected via the configuration menu.

 External libraries consist of existing code not specifically meant for Unikraft.
 This includes standard libraries such as libc or openssl, but also run-times like Python.